NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-01-okta-competitors.md

 Amazon Cognito Advantages over Okta:
 - **Cost**: Cheaper than Okta.
 The cost per user is a lower as well.

-<em>Amazon Cognito is a good solution if you don't mind compromising on customization and flexibility.</em>
+<em>Amazon Cognito is a good solution if you don't mind compromising on flexibility and customization.</em>

 <a id="auth0"></a>